 Why?
 Because the company is liable for the words and actions of the management and supervisory staff as they perform the duties of their jobs.

-Recommendations: Here are suggestions you can implement to minimize risks of a lawsuit:
+Recommendations to minimize risks of a lawsuit:

 Consider an employee’s natural people skills before promoting an employee into a management position.
 If a dependable, long-term employee is a hothead, you may want to reconsider a promotion to supervisor or management.